spacetelescope/jdaviz/.github/PULL_REQUEST_TEMPLATE.md

 ### Change log entry

 - [ ] Is a change log needed?
 If yes, is it added to `CHANGES.rst`?
 If you want to avoid merge conflicts, list the proposed change log here for review and add to `CHANGES.rst` before merge.
+If no, maintainer should add a `no-changelog-entry-needed` label.

 ### Checklist for package maintainer(s)
 <!-- This section is to be filled by package maintainer(s) who will